Sample output type#

 }

-In words, the above configuration specifies that "output_type_id_params" samples are required, they must be integers, and there must be exactly (i.e., no more or less than) 100 samples per modeling task.
-The “value” specifications correspond to the values contained in the “value” column (e..g they must be storable as numeric “double” format and be no less than zero).
+More specifically, the "output_type_id_params" property specifies that sample output_type_ids must be integers, and there must be exactly (i.e., no more or less than) 3 samples per modeling task (group).
+The "value" specification refers to the predicted values contained in the “value” column (e.g., they must be storable as numeric “double” format and be no less than zero).
+The "is_required" property specifies that samples are a required output type.

 Compound modeling tasks#